clarkf/minifyjs/README.md

 * `code` is a `String` containing the code to be processed.
 * `options` is a key/value hash.
 Options include: `engine` (the engine to use), `level` (Level of minification.
 The lower, the less minified.), and `log` (A `Function` for outputting all debug information.
 I generally use `require('sys').debug`).
+  If you're beautifying code, you can also set the `indent_size` option (A number specifying how many spaces count for a single level of indentation).
 * `callback` is a `Function` to be called once the code is returned from the engine.
 It's passed back in the format `callback(error, code);`

 Node that a callback is required because some methods (read: gcc) require asynchronous calls.
 In order to support this sort of engine, all code comes from callbacks.
 A good example may be